 Pneumonia is the greatest cause of death for children globally.
-Nearly 16% of deaths for children under 5-years-old relate to this deadly condition.
+About 16% of deaths among children under 5 relate to this deadly condition.
 Every year, 500,000 cases of child pneumonia in sub-Saharan Africa occur within this age group.
 Many of these fatalities occur due to incorrect or delayed diagnoses.
-Brian Turyabagye, a Ugandan inventor, has created a solution for these inconsistencies; enter the “Mama-Ope,” a biomedical smart jacket.
+Brian Turyabagye, a Ugandan inventor, has created a solution for these inconsistencies; enter “MamaOpe,” a biomedical smart jacket.

 What is Pneumonia?

 Despite the tragic death rates due to pneumonia, medical professionals often misdiagnose it as malaria.
-Particularly in remote areas, malaria is also common, and it shares similar symptoms to pneumonia.
+Particularly in remote areas, malaria is also common and has similar symptoms to pneumonia.
 Many times, medical professionals do not discover the pneumonia prognosis until after a child has died.
-Furthermore, many communities in SSA lack the proper equipment and medicine to adequately provide treatment.
-Although pneumonia is the most dangerous disease amongst children, it receives very low funding.
-According to UNICEF, “for every global health dollar spent in 2011, only 2 cents went to pneumonia.”
+Furthermore, many communities in sub-Saharan Africa lack the proper equipment and medicine to adequately provide treatment.
+Although pneumonia is the most dangerous disease among children, it receives very low funding.
+According to UNICEF, “for every global health dollar spent in 2011, only [two] cents went to pneumonia.”

-The Ugandan inventor Brian Turyabagye created a biomedical smart jacket that increases the speed and accuracy of detecting pneumonia.
-“Mama-Ope” means ‘mother’s hope’; the device received the name to honor the 27,000 Ugandan children who die of pneumonia each year.
+Ugandan inventor Turyabagye created a biomedical smart jacket that increases the speed and accuracy of detecting pneumonia.
+“MamaOpe” means ‘mother’s hope’; the device received the name to honor the 27,000 Ugandan children who die of pneumonia each year.
 Through the utilization of this jacket, treatment can begin before the patient is too far gone.
-While Turyabagye invented this jacket, Mama-Ope Medicals, of which Turyabagye is a co-founder, represents it.
+While Turyabagye invented this jacket, MamaOpe Medicals, of which Turyabagye is a co-founder, represents it.
 This organization continues to research and create digital solutions for respiratory diseases.

 How Does it Work?

 Currently, most major hospitals in Uganda have implemented this jacket.
-Moreover, expectations have determined that it will help at least 50,000 pneumonia patients each year.
+Moreover, expectations determine that the jacket will help at least 50,000 pneumonia patients each year.
 This invention eventually won first prize at [email protected] Africa in 2017.
 Moreover, CNN ranked it as one of the top 12 African innovations that could change the world.
-Ultimately, while pneumonia is a complex disease, the Mama-Ope is an effective start for lowering rates of child pneumonia in sub-Saharan Africa.
+Ultimately, while pneumonia is a complex disease, MamaOpe is an effective start for lowering rates of child pneumonia in sub-Saharan Africa.

 – Ella Kaplun